virtual-labs/app-outreach-tracker-web/docs/nc-help-doc.md

 ### Logging Out

-The Nodal Coordinator can log out of the Workshop Tracker by clicking on the logout button located in the navigation menu.
+The Nodal Coordinator can log out of the Outreach Tracker by clicking on the logout button located in the navigation menu.
 This ensures the security of their account and data.

 <center><img src="https://raw.githubusercontent.com/virtual-labs/app-outreach-tracker-web/main/docs/img/dash.png"/></center>